 Pine Siskin

-Identification: The pine siskin (Spinus spinus) is a small finch, all brown and streaked with black.
+Identification: The pine siskin (Spinus pinus) is a small finch, all brown and streaked with black.
 It has a pointed bill and a notched tail.
 Males show a variable amount of yellow on the wing.

 Food: Attract pine siskins with small seeds such as thistle or nyjer, millet, and hulled sunflower seeds.
 They can also take peanut hearts and suet.